 10. Sri Chamarajendra Zoological Gardens

-Spread over a generous hundred and fifty seven acres of land and well maintained, it is one of India’s most popular and oldest zoos, being opened to the public over a hundred years ago.
+Spread over a generous hundred and fifty-seven acres of land and well maintained, it is one of India’s most popular and oldest zoos, being open to the public for over a hundred years.
+The zoo is home to a wide variety of species and has an artificial island created especially for bird’s sanctuary.

 - Location: Zoo Main Road, Indira Nagar